canggihpw/thesisdtetiugm/README.md

 ## What's new

+[2020-02-12] Delegated as semi-formal master thesis template.
+Major upgrades including (1) better support for bookmarks and highlight, (2) migrating master thesis format page margin to `left=3.5cm` and `2.5cm` for others, and (3) support multi-row table.

 [2020-01-28] You can use command `\printendorsementpdf` to include your pdf file containing the endorsement.
 Otherwise, use `\printendorsement`

 ## Compiling PDF